 I am a political scientist studying conflict, international law and organizations, and foreign policy.

-I am currently an Assistant Professor in the Department of International Studies and Political Science at the Virginia Military Institute.
+I am an Assistant Professor in the Department of International Studies and Political Science at the Virginia Military Institute.

 I received my PhD in Political Science at the University of Colorado Boulder in May 2019.
 I received master's degrees from CU Boulder and the University of St Andrews.

 I am originally from London, England.
 I spend my free time on my 34-acre farm in the Shenandoah Valley with my wife, Kim.
+I am also the coach of the VMI women's rugby team.